sxluong/cse15l-lab-reports/LabReport3.md

 Luckiliy in this case, "the" was very common.
 Hence the shorter output.

 <h2>I will use 'grep -w'</h2>
+Brief Introduction: This command is used especially for finding substrings as it will return the line that contains that substring no matter if it is an actually a word or not.
+This would be most appropiate for finding prefixes or suffixes.

 input:
 `grep -w "re" IntroIbiza.txt`